Carl Bosch: Career

 Carl Bosch attended the University of Leipzig, and this is where he studied under Johannes Wislicenus, and he obtained his doctorate in 1898 for research in organic chemistry.
 After he left in 1899 he took an entry-level job at BASF, then Germany's largest chemical and dye firm.
 From 1909 until 1913 he transformed Fritz Haber's tabletop demonstration of a method to fix nitrogen using high-pressure chemistry through the Haber–Bosch process to produce synthetic nitrate, a process that has countless industrial applications for making a near-infinite variety of industrial compounds, consumer goods, and commercial products.
 His primary contribution was to expand the scale of the process, enabling the industrial production of vast quantities of synthetic nitrate.
 To do this, he had to construct a plant and equipment that would function effectively under high gas pressures and high temperatures.
 Bosch was also responsible for finding a more practical catalyst than the scarce osmium and expensive uranium being used by Haber.

 There were many more obstacles as well, such as designing large compressors and safe high-pressure furnaces.
 A means was needed to provide pure hydrogen gas in quantity as the feedstock.
 Also, cheap and safe means had to be developed to clean and process the product ammonia.
 The first full-scale Haber–Bosch plant was erected in Oppau, Germany, now part of Ludwigshafen.
 With the process complete he was able to synthesize large amounts of ammonia, which was available for the industrial and agricultural fields.
 In fact, this production has increased the agricultural yields throughout the world.
 This work won him the Nobel prize for Chemistry in 1931.

 After World War I Bosch extended high-pressure techniques to the production of synthetic fuel via the Bergius process and methanol.
 In 1925 Bosch helped found IG Farben, and was the first head of the company.
-From 1935, Bosch was chairman of the board of directors.

 He received the Siemens-Ring in 1924 for his contributions to applied research and his support of basic research.
 In 1931 he was awarded the Nobel Prize in Chemistry together with Friedrich Bergius for the introduction of high pressure chemistry.
 Today the Haber–Bosch process produces 100 million tons of nitrogen fertilizer every year.

-After the Nazi seizure of power, Bosch was one of the industrialists selected for membership in Hans Frank's Academy for German Law in October 1933, where he served on the General Economic Council (Generalrat der Wirtschaft).
-In December 1933, Bosch received a contract to expand the production of synthetic oil, a development which was essential to Adolf Hitler's future war plans.
+In mid-1932, Bosch instructed two IG Farben executives to meet Adolf Hitler in an attempt to stop the Nazi Party's political attacks on the company's synthetic fuel project.
+In December 1933, the Nazi government granted IG Farben a price and purchase guarantee to expand the production of synthetic oil at Leuna, in a context of increasing state oversight of the company's operations.

+Advocating open international cooperation and limited state control over science and industry, Bosch opposed the Nazi regime's autarkic and repressive policies from 1933 onward, which led to his gradual marginalization within IG Farben.
+From 1935, Bosch was chairman of the board of directors, a role that has become largely ceremonial as he was increasingly sidelined from operational decision-making under the Nazi regime.